 Most feedback programs don't fail because teams chose the wrong tool.
 They fail because the tool gets configured in ways that undermine what they're trying to learn.

 Triggering surveys at the wrong moment.
 An NPS survey on first login is the most common version of this.
-If you need a starting point, our mobile app feedback survey template shows how to structure surveys for different lifecycle moments.
 The user has spent four minutes in your product.
 They have no relationship to measure.
 What you get back is noise.
-NPS is a relationship metric, it belongs 30 to 60 days into onboarding, after the user has hit a value moment, not at the first sign of life.
+NPS is a relationship metric.
+It belongs 30 to 60 days into onboarding, after the user has hit a value moment, not at the first sign of life.
 The irony is that triggering surveys at the right moment is exactly what most of these tools are built to do.
 Teams just don't configure it that way.

 Collecting feedback into a dashboard nobody reviews.
 This is the loop problem.
 Feedback lands, scores appear, and then nothing happens.
-Users stop responding after two or three unanswered submissions, not because they noticed they were being ignored, but because the pattern registers.
+Users stop responding after two or three unanswered submissions.
+Not because they noticed being ignored, but because the pattern registers.
 Tools with closed-loop workflows force the question: who is responsible for acting on a low score?
 If nobody owns that answer before you launch the survey, the data is decoration.

 Using NPS at every touchpoint.
 NPS after a support ticket resolution.
 NPS after a feature tutorial.
 NPS after an onboarding call.
-NPS is measuring relationship loyalty, it's not the right instrument for individual interactions.
-CSAT is for transactions.
-CES is for effort and friction.
+NPS, CSAT, and CES each measure different things — using them interchangeably produces numbers that don't explain what happened.
 Using the wrong metric at the wrong moment gives you a number that doesn't explain anything about what happened.

 Treating new users and power users as the same audience.
 A user three days into onboarding and a user who's been in your product for 18 months have completely different contexts, pain points, and expectations.
 Sending them the same survey at the same moment produces averaged-out data that represents neither of them accurately.
 User segmentation by lifecycle stage isn't optional for programs that want to act on what they hear.